Hosting and bandwidth provided by MacAce.net.

 Also see:

-• What are the differences between the "Mid-2010" aluminum Mac mini "Core 2 Duo" models?
+• What are the differences between the "Mid-2010" Aluminum Mac mini "Core 2 Duo" models?

-• What are the differences between the "Mid-2010" aluminum Mac mini models and the models replaced?
+• What are the differences between the "Mid-2010" Aluminum Mac mini models and the models replaced?

-Upgrade This Mac at site sponsor Other World Computing.
-Memory, drives & more.
+Upgrade This Mac at site sponsor OWC.
+Memory, storage & more.

-Click on the underlined category text for related details.
+Click on a category for related details.
 The most commonly needed info is "open" by default, but all info is important.
+Asterisks (*) reference data in details fields.

 June 15, 2010 July 20, 2011